synaptics-astra/doc/yocto.rst

 The early access release of the Astra SDK is available only to registered users and for this reason it is required to setup authentication to GitHub.
-In order to be able to access the release you need to make sure your GitHub account has been invited to the `syna-astra Organization <https://github.com/syna-astra>`_ and that you accepted the invitation.
+In order to be able to access the release you need to make sure your GitHub account has been invited to the `synaptics-astra Organization <https://github.com/synaptics-astra>`_ and that you accepted the invitation.
-You can check you are able to access the organization by browsing to the `sdk git <https://github.com/syna-astra/sdk>`__.
+You can check you are able to access the organization by browsing to the `sdk git <https://github.com/synaptics-astra/sdk>`__.
 You can review your organizations by checking your `profile settings <https://github.com/settings/organizations>`__.

 WSL 2 Setup (required only when using Windows)